Christian Science Reading Room

-A Christian Science Reading Room is a place operated as a public service by a Christian Science church in the community where that church exists.
-The local branches of The Mother Church (The First Church of Christ, Scientist) in Boston, Massachusetts, maintains these rooms as a place where one may study and contemplate the Bible and Christian Science literature in a quiet atmosphere, similar to a library.
+A Christian Science Reading Room is a facility operated as a public service by a Christian Science church in the community where that church exists.
+The local branches of The Mother Church (The First Church of Christ, Scientist) in Boston, Massachusetts, maintain these rooms as a place where one may study and contemplate the Bible and Christian Science literature in a quiet atmosphere, similar to a library.

 Literature and other items related to the study of Christian Science may be borrowed or purchased.
 There are approximately 2,000 Christian Science Reading Rooms worldwide.